Introduction to Cassandra Interview Questions

 Answer:

-SSTable is also known as the ‘Sorted String Table.’
-In it, memorable are stored on disk and exist for each Cassandra table.
+SSTable, also known as the ‘Sorted String Table,’ is a data structure Cassandra uses to store data on a disk.
 Being changeless, SStables don’t enable to any extent, further addition and removal of data items once written.
 For every SSTable, 3 files are created by Cassandra, like partition index, partition outline, and a bloom filter.

 4. Define Mem-table in Cassandra.